Rasbandit/simulation-1/README.md

 7) Create a folder called db at the root of the project.
 8) Set up massive in your server using the connection string you saved in your .env file.
 9) Make sure to run `nodemon` again and make sure your database is connecting.
-10) Copy the connection string from your .env file into SQLTabs and create the products table.
+10) Copy the credentials to connect your database to PGAdmin.
+Then use PGAdmin to create the products table.
 11) It's helpful to insert some dummy data into your database at this point to help you test as you go along.

 # Part 1